ShayHill/shayallenhill_site/_posts/2023-07-01-cherry-picking.md

 <li><span class="red" markdown="span">six consecutive &rarr; 0.625:20</span></li>
 </ul>

 If 20 people in your company each pull a coin from their pocket and flip it 6 times, 19 of them won't have anything to talk about.
 That's reporting bias (cherry picking), and in this case it's completely innocent.
 Unfortunately, that last, red line is still going to end up in your Power BI report—while the rest won't.
-This leads to the same problems as *malicious* cherry picking.
+This innocent cherry picking leads to the same problems as *malicious* cherry picking.
 [I've covered that topic before](/the-chances).

 *This* article is about a way to spot cherry picking (innocent or otherwise) on the net or in media, because I know a lot of extremely smart people who still believe that if [the scientific method](https://en.wikipedia.org/wiki/Scientific_method) is followed, the result *must* be valid.